liorg2007/Instagram-Bot/README.md

 ```

 ## Usage
-Provide the:
+Provide:\
-Bot username and password
+Bot username and password\
-The name of the user to send the messages to
+The name of the user to send the messages to\
-The number of messages
+The number of messages\
 The message itself

+Sending:\
-Then wait until the automation searches for the user.
+Then wait until the automation searches for the user\
-You need to select manually the user
+You need to select manually the user\
 Then wait for the messages to be sent :)

 ### Disclaimer